TimReago/UnrealCoreRedesign/README.md

 Google AI: "In summary, maintaining a private development process for your custom Unreal Engine core is the recommended approach to ensure stability and efficiency as a solo developer.
 Once you have a stable foundation, you can explore options for controlled collaboration with other developers who have access to the same version of the Unreal Engine."

-And so, I forwarded the request to Epic Licensing, asking if it would be alright to start this private github repository for these development purposes.
+And so, I forwarded the request to Epic Licensing, asking if it would be alright to start a private github repository for these development purposes.
 Epic, thus far, has not objected.

 And so here we are.
 Let's dig in.
 We can do this.